dmvict/clean-workflow-runs/Readme.md

 Default: 10 runs.

 _Note:_ : this filter applies to the conclusions selected by options `run_conclusions`.
-If you need to delete all workflow runs with defined conclusion setup the option to `0`.
+If you need to delete all filtered workflow runs, setup the option to `0`.

 ### `dry`